 Peeled caps on radial and bias tires can cause blowouts and accidents.
 Often, the cause of a peeled cap is loss of adhesion of the cap from the tire casing during the retreading processes.
 If all of these terms sound a bit foreign to you, read on for an explanation of what a peeled cap is, why it’s dangerous, and how to look for it.

-How Tires are Made
+How Tires Are Made

 The first step to understanding peeled caps, retreading, and casing is understanding how tires are made.
-The body of a tire is made up from several different materials, referred to as piles.
+The body of a tire is made up of several different materials, referred to as piles.
 A cap pile is a layer of piles installed between the sidewall and tire tread, but not all tires have cap piles.

-The sidewall is the part of the tire that helps prevent air release, and is found under the tire tread.
-The tread is one of the most important parts of the tire, and is the outermost layer of the tire.
+The sidewall is the part of the tire that helps prevent air release and is found under the tire tread.
+The tread is one of the most important parts of the tire and is the outermost layer of the tire.
 The tread helps with traction and control.
 Tread is connected to the body of the tire, known as the casing, with adhesives.

 Over time, tires experience a lot of normal wear and tear.
 When a tire’s tread wears down, tires are often retreaded.
 This process can also be called recapping or remolding.
-Retreading is often seen as the most environmentally-friendly and cost-effective way to replace old tires, as retreading conserves up to 90 percent of the original materials.
+Retreading is often seen as the most environmentally friendly and cost-effective way to replace old tires, as retreading conserves up to 90 percent of the original materials.

 Find a Personal Injury Lawyer,